Federal law requires the university to broadly disseminate certain policies to faculty, staff, and students on an annual

 You are receiving this notice because you are covered under a group health plan (the Plan).
 This notice contains important information about your right to COBRA continuation coverage, which is a temporary extension of coverage under the Plan.
 This notice generally explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect the right to receive it.
 When you become eligible for COBRA, you may also become eligible for other coverage options that may cost less than COBRA Continuation Coverage.

 The right to COBRA continuation coverage was created by federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 COBRA continuation coverage can become available to you and other members of your family when group health coverage would otherwise end.
-For additional information about your rights and obligations under the Plan and under federal law, you should review the Plan’s Summary Plan Description or contact the University Benefits Office.
+For additional information about your rights and obligations under the Plan and federal law, you should review the Plan’s Summary Plan Description or contact the University Benefits Office.

 You may have other options available to you when you lose group health coverage.
 For example, you may be eligible to buy an individual plan through the Health Insurance Marketplace.
 By enrolling in coverage through the Marketplace, you may qualify for lower costs on your monthly premiums and, in some cases, lower out-of-pocket costs.
 Additionally, you may qualify for a 30-day special enrollment period for another group health plan for which you are eligible (such as a spouse’s plan), even if that plan generally doesn’t accept late enrollees.